meashna/ISE/mod1.md

    - Unsafe Condition
    - Dangerous Occurrence
    - Reportable Accidents
-   - **Q2:** Differentiate between unsafe acts and unsafe conditions with examples from the construction industry.
+   - ❓ With suitable examples, differentiate between unsafe acts and unsafe conditions referred to the construction industry.

 4. **Theories of Accident Causation**
-   - **Q11a:** Explain Heinrich's domino theory for accident causation.
-Mention any two modifications made to this concept.
+   - ❓ Explain Heinrich's domino theory for accident causation.
+Mention any two modifications made to this basic concept.
-   - **Q12:** List various accident causation theories and explain any two in detail.
+   - ❓ List various accident causation theories and explain any two in detail with relevant schematics.
+   - ❓ Explain the various theories of accident causation.

 5. **Safety Organization**
    - Objectives
    - Types
    - Functions
-   - **Q12b:** With the help of schematics, describe the different types of safety organization.
+   - ❓ With suitable schematics, describe the different types of safety organization.
+   - ❓ With a neat sketch, explain the safety organization structure.
+Also, write the importance of a safety organization structure.

 6. **Roles in Safety**
    - Management